HackYourFuture/React/week2/lesson-plan.md

 # Lesson Plan - Building components

 - Stateful logic - Having logic around state
-- Create react app
+- create-react-app
-  - Show students how to install create react app.
+  - Show students how to install create-react-app.
 [Getting Started](https://create-react-app.dev/docs/getting-started).
   - Explain the general structure
   - How to run `npm run start`
   - Talk briefly about how the dist folder is generated